zlucas03/zlucas03/README.md

 # Hi, I'm Zach 👋

-AI / Software Engineer at **NetApp**, where I build LLM-enabled internal tools, retrieval (RAG) assistants, and MCP integrations — along with the backend services and infrastructure automation that keep them running.
+Proffesional Service Engineer at **NetApp**, where I help enterprise IT customers build LLM-enabled tools, retrieval (RAG) assistants, and MCP integrations — along with the backend services and infrastructure automation that keep them running.
 Mostly in Python.

 I like turning messy operational problems into clean, reliable tooling that teams actually use.